21 minute read

 Your photos and videos give visitors their first impression of your business.
 Make it a good impression with high-quality photos in JPG or PNG file format between 10kb and 5mb.
 Size should be at least 720 x 720 px.
 Google’s guidelines advise against filters, alterations, and low lighting.

 You can designate one image as your profile pic, which identifies your brand, and one image as your cover photo, which introduces your brand personality.
-Videos on Google My Business must be less than 100mb and can be up to 30 seconds long.
+Videos on Google Business Profile must be less than 100mb and can be up to 30 seconds long.
 The minimum resolution for your video is 720p.

 Attributes tell consumers what your business can offer them in addition to your basic categorization.
 There are factual attributes like “wheelchair accessible” and subjective attributes like “popular with locals”.